jsalinasf/cheat_sheets/kubernetesCommands.md

 ### STATIC Pods

-Static Pods may be used by Kubelet (Agent insatlled on nodes) when no Kubernetes cluster is available
+Static Pods may be used by Kubelet (Agent installed on nodes) when no Kubernetes cluster is available

 Kubelet can only create PODS.
 It can NOT create ReplicaSets, DaemonSets, Deploytments, etc.